 Printable Page Corn News Return to Menu - Page 1 2 3 4 5 6

-9 to 11 cents higher; wheat futures are 3 to 12 cents lower.
+9 to 11 cents higher; wheat futures are narrowly mixed.

 David M. Fiala